TBD54566975/developer.tbd.website/site/docs/ssi/create-schema.md

 For more background checkout out our SSI Service Guide on [Schemas](https://github.com/TBD54566975/ssi-service/blob/main/doc/howto/schema.md).

 ### JSON Schema with VCs
 Utilizing the `credentialSchema` property, as outlined in the [VC Data Model](https://www.w3.org/TR/vc-data-model/#data-schemas) TBD, along with W3C collaborators, is actively developing a [new specification](https://w3c.github.io/vc-json-schema/).
 This specification enables a standards-compliant path to using JSON Schema with VCs.
-It introduces two JSON Schema options: the initial one can be applied to _any set of properties_ within a VC, while the second involves a VC encapsulating a JSON Schema.

 <Divider type="slash" />